AfridiSoftwareAce/file-upload-service/README.md

-# 📂 File Upload Service – Node.js (Terralogic Assignment)
+# 📂 File Upload Service – Node.js

 This project is a **secure file upload service** built with **Node.js**, **Express**, and **Multer**.